mrbid/VoxelPaint/README.md

 Your state is automatically saved on exit.

-You can customize the 19 block tileset, in your prefPath you will find a `tiles.ppm` image file, edit this file and save it as a ppm with a `P6 272 16 255` header.
+You can customize the 19 block tileset, in your dataPath you will find a `tiles.ppm` image file, edit this file and save it as a ppm with a `P6 272 16 255` header.
 [Krita](https://krita.org) can edit ppm files.